 No adequate studies have been conducted in animals to determine whether hydrocodone or acetaminophen have a potential for carcinogenesis, mutagenesis, or impairment of fertility.

-Pregnancy Category C. There are no adequate and well-controlled studies in pregnant women.
-VICODIN (hydrocodone bitartrate and acetaminophen) Tablets should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled studies in pregnant women.
+Hydrocodone bitartrate and acetaminophen tablets should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.